icediceice/OCP-Lab-Evaluation/openshift_virt_test.md

 **Tasks:**
 1. Navigate to the correct section in the OpenShift Web Console to create VMs
 2. Describe the step-by-step process to create this VM using the web interface
-3. What options are available for boot sources in the UI?
-List at least 4 different types
+3. What options are available for boot sources in the UI? screenshot the list.
 4. After creating the VM, how do you start it using the web console?
 5. Take a screenshot of the VM overview page once it's running